-Responsibility for the specific relationships and sex education programme lays with the relevant curriculum staff; this will normally include science, religious education, physical education, and CPSHE.
+Responsibility for the specific relationships and sex education programme lays with the relevant curriculum staff; this will normally include Science, Religious education, and CPSHE.

 However, all staff will be involved in developing the attitudes and values aspect of the RSE programme.
 They will endeavor to be role models for pupils of good, healthy, wholesome relationships as between staff, other adults and pupils.
 They will also be contributing to the development of pupils' personal and social skills.